 What is Bipolar Disorder?

 Bipolar disorder is a mental health condition that causes intense mood swings, including emotional highs (mania) and lows (depression).
-These changes can be dramatic, impacting energy levels, behavior, relationships, job security, educational opportunities, the law, and the ability to manage everyday tasks.
+These changes can be dramatic, impacting energy levels, behavior, relationships, job security, educational opportunities, interactions with the law, and the ability to manage everyday tasks.
+In some cases, bipolar disorder may co-occur with PTSD, which can further complicate symptoms and make daily functioning even more challenging.

 Types of Bipolar Disorder